Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles: Development

 The game was announced in March 2020.
 It was to be published by Aniplex for the PlayStation 4; the company previously produced the 2019 anime adaptation.
 Later that month, first footage was shown, along with the announcement that the game, titled Kimetsu no Yaiba Hinokami Keppūtan in Japan, would be developed by CyberConnect2, the company known for developing the Naruto: Ultimate Ninja series.
 Following months of development, the game was re-announced via the issue of Weekly Shōnen Jump to be a multiplatform arena fighting game for the PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Ufotable, the animation studio behind the anime series, has produced several key illustrations for the game.

 The Hinokami Chronicles received three free post-launch DLC, each with two new characters.
 The first, announced in October 2021, and released in November 2021, added Akaza and Rui, the first playable antagonists in the game.
 An Additional Character Pack, released in 2022, added seven characters from the Entertainment District Arc as paid DLC, although the arc itself was not adapted into the game's story mode.
 A Nintendo Switch version was released in Japan on June 9, 2022, and worldwide the following day.

 Reception

 Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles received "mixed or average" reviews for most platforms, according to review aggregator Metacritic; the Xbox Series X/S version received "generally favorable" reviews.
 The PlayStation 4 version of Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles was the bestselling retail game during its first week of release in Japan, with 94,849 physical copies being sold.
 The PlayStation 5 also version sold 20,187 copies during the same week, making it the second bestselling retail game in the country.
 By December 2021, the game had sold over 1.32 million copies worldwide.
 By March 2023, it had sold over 3 million copies worldwide.
 By February 2024, it had sold over 3.5 million copies worldwide.
+Sega later reported the game sold 4 million.

 Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles was nominated for Best Fighting Game at The Game Awards 2021.